willtemperley/leaflet-map/README.md

 Currently the idea is to have client-side properties that are specifically to be read and set by the server. e.g. mapState which can be used to retrieve the basic state of the map.

+The process for communicating properties is somewhat unclear:
+"There are many cases where you can use either an attribute or a property with the same name for the same effect.
+In some cases only one of them works, in other cases the attribute is considered when the element is initialized, but after initialization only the property is effective.
+Please check documentation specific to the element you’re using to find out whether a feature should be configured using a property or an attribute."

+Instead of worrying about this stuff, the idea is to simply provide a single configuration variable (opts) for all components.
+This makes life much simpler as it is difficult to get all the webcomponent properties and attributes together at construction time.
+Attempting to use component properties entirely was attempted with the scalecontrol, but doing so required removal and reconstruction as many times as there are properties, as mutators are not available for some options.

+This approach means the options can be built as a map server-side, then serialized to JSON.
+This can be directly used to feed options parameters on the client.

+It may be preferable to simplify the API and keep as close as possible to the leaflet API.
+This might mean we can just generate the entire API.

+Todo: Generate methods

 ### Importing into Intellij
 Tip: if you're having issues getting all root folders to show up, try this:
 Go to: File->Project Structure->Modules.